foundersandcoders/coursebook/src/course/syllabus/developer/projects/DOTNET-intro/learning-outcomes.md

 - [ ] Learn how to create and run a project in .NET
 - [ ] Learn C# basics
-- [ ] Learn to test an ASP.NET project with swagger
+- [ ] Learn to test an ASP.NET project with Swagger
 - [ ] Learn to link .NET project with database and react